These girls saw basketball as a big part of their futures. The pandemic took it away.

 And unlike other teens in the Washington area who have the resources to play in private leagues, Parrish and Gary don’t have the funding or transportation to compete on travel teams, said Walker, who is doing everything in his power to keep the girls interested in playing.

 “[The pandemic] changed my mind-set.
-When they started to announce our season was getting taken away from us, we couldn’t practice, in my mind it was like: ‘What’s the point of even playing again?’”
+When they started to announce our season was getting taken away from us, we couldn’t practice, in my mind it was like, ‘What’s the point of even playing again?’”
 Parrish said.
 “But I knew it was better for me to stay positive with playing basketball, because that’s what keeps me busy.
 That’s what gives me opportunities.”

 The opportunity for high school athletes such as Parrish and Gary to play has largely disappeared.
 While all 50 states are offering some form of high school sports, D.C. has remained closed to high school athletics competition for a full calendar year.
-Mayor Muriel E. Bowser (D) announced this week that the city’s high schools could begin practice and drills starting this week — but only for spring sports such as track, tennis and softball.
+Mayor Muriel E. Bowser (D) announced this week that the city’s high schools could begin practice and drills — but only for spring sports such as track, tennis and softball.

 The D.C.
 State Athletic Association has canceled the fall and winter sports seasons, and it remains unclear when schools might be able to compete in basketball again.